-I am 22-year-old, third year law student at the University of Canterbury and I teach children how to swim as my part time job.
+I am Mickayla Strode-Penny, a 22-year-old, third year law student at the University of Canterbury and I teach children how to swim as my part time job.
 I grew up in a small town in North Waikato.
 3 years ago, I moved to Christchurch when my fiancé encouraged me to put in an application to the University of Canterbury to study law.